ejprice54321/ExercisesInC/reading_questions/thinkos.md

 6) What is overhead?
 What is fragmentation?

-Overhead is the amount of space that the data structure allocator uses.
+Overhead is the amount of space that the data allocator uses.
 Framentation is chunks of unused space.

 7) Why is the "everything is a file" principle a good idea?
 Why might it be a bad idea?